 All Age Groups

-The Importance of Relationships: Creating Powerful Interactions to Support Children's Learning (2 or 3 hrs - K2.02/C3 and SQ.3.4.5; SQ.3.4.9; SQ.3.4.10) There's a huge difference between going through the motions of teaching and actually supporting children's learning.
+The Importance of Relationships: Creating Powerful Interactions to Support Children's Learning (2 hrs - K2.02/C3 and SQ.3.4.5; SQ.3.4.9; SQ.3.4.10) There's a huge difference between going through the motions of teaching and actually supporting children's learning.
 The key lies in the types of interactions - both verbal and nonverbal - that you engage in with children throughout the day.
 Based on the book "Powerful Interactions: How to Connect with Children to Extend Their Learning," this session explores strategies to become more intentional and purposeful in your teaching.

 UPDATED!
 Behind the Scenes: Examining How Adults Contribute to Children's Challenging Behaviors (2 hrs - K2.13 C3): Often challenging behaviors are the product of multiple factors that may not be readily apparent.
 Join us as we examine the bigger picture including developmentally appropriate behaviors, mistaken behaviors, and imitation (sometimes of the grown-ups in the program!).
 Small group activities, case studies and group discussions will be used in this professional development session.